wpmudev/coursepress/README.md

 > All templates, php or backbone templating must reside inside **views/** folder.

+### PR Submission
+> All codes must be validated in JS, CSS, and PHP validation.

+> No generated production files.
+These includes JS, CSS and language pot.

 CUSTOMIZING COURSEPRESS
 -

 #### FRONT END TEMPLATES
 CoursePress 3.0 is now totally customizable by users.
-It works similarly to how **WooCommerce** templating style.
+It works similarly as to how **WooCommerce** templating is.
-Our virtual pages reside at `templates/` folder.
+Our virtual pages resides at `templates/` folder.
 User can copy and paste this folder into their theme or child theme and extend the templates however they choose.

 > All templates that lives in this folder must be templates that users are allowed to customized.
 No built-in templates!

 #### PHP Functions
-Useful functions

 #### PHP Classes